 Obvious and robust is that the temperature increases from the low-end scenario SSP1-2.6 to the high-end scenario SSP5-8.5 and up until the end of the century.
 The numbers in the maps give the range of changes caused by the single runs of the ensemble which are 0.5°C-2.2°C for the low-end and 2.9°C-4.3°C for the high-end scenario.
 The changes in precipitation are more diverse and especially in the western parts of the catchment and south-west of Somalia, also decreases in precipitation are possible.
 However, precipitation increases in the northern parts of the Juba and Shabelle catchments, with values up to more than 4 mm per day under SSP5-8.5 scenario conditions.

-The mean increase in precipitation in the upstream parts of the catchments may consequently lead to more discharge (Section §§).
+The mean increase in precipitation in the upstream parts of the catchments may consequently lead to more discharge, if not outbalanced by a possible increase in evapotranspiration (Section §§).

-Trends in water resources
+Spatial trends in water resources

+The spatial impacts of each climate scenarios on evapotranspiration and groundwater recharge are shown in Figure §§, comparing two future periods (2031-2060 and 2071-2100) against the reference period 1971-2000.
+The scenario SSP1-2.6 is the one with low temperature increase, SSP3-7.0 represents a scenario with medium increase and SSP5-8-5 is the one with the highest temperature increase.
+Each of the scenarios consists of an ensemble of 10 hydrological model runs fed by 10 downscaled and bias-adjusted GCM model outputs (see Table §§).